Corpo Aereo Italiano

-The Corpo Aereo Italiano (literally, "Italian Air Corps"), or CAI, was an expeditionary force from the Italian Regia Aeronautica (Italian Royal Air Force) that participated in the Battle of Britain and the Blitz in the final months of 1940 during World War II.
-The CAI supported the German Air Force (Luftwaffe) and flew against the British Royal Air Force (RAF) and Fleet Air Arm (FAA).
+The Corpo Aereo Italiano (CAI; lit.
+'Italian Air Corps') was an expeditionary force from the Italian Regia Aeronautica that participated in the Battle of Britain and the Blitz in the final months of 1940 during World War II.
+The CAI supported the German Luftwaffe and flew against the British Royal Air Force (RAF) and Fleet Air Arm (FAA).
 The CAI achieved limited success during its brief existence, but it was generally hampered by the inadequacy of its equipment.

 Formation

 The Italian dictator Benito Mussolini insisted on providing an element of the Italian Royal Air Force (Regia Aeronautica) to assist his German ally during the Battle of Britain.

-On 10 September 1940, the CAI was formed, under the formal aegis of the 1a Squadra Aerea di Milano ("First 'Milan' Air Command").
+On 10 September 1940, the CAI was formed, under the formal aegis of the 1a Squadra Aerea di Milano (1st Milan Air Command).
 Generale di Squadra Aerea Rino Corso-Fougier was appointed Air Officer Commanding.